“…as many as are mature…”

 Another characteristic of maturity is the faith factor.
 This is the course whereby we chose to believe the principles of God’s Word.
 We believe that the Word can change our lives.
 We believe that the principle we learn from Scripture is relevant to the situation we face.

-1. whether we have a knowledge of the principles of the Word for that situation and,2. whether we are exercising regular application of those principles to our life situations.
+We have a knowledge of the principles of the Word for that situation, and

 Faith in God’s Word is central to the maturity process.